sandraemry/biol501/graphics_homework.md

 ![](original_graph.png)

+Gooding RA, Harley CDG (2015) Quantifying the Effects of Predator and Prey Body Size on Sea Star Feeding Behaviors.
+Biol.
+Bull.
+228: 192–200

 This study looked at how the size of Pisaster ochraceus, and its prey, Mytilus trossulus, affect predatory behaviour.

 The graph shows three feeding criteria of seastars for different sizes of mussels.
 The data shows that seastars profit more from eating larger mussels and select larger mussels more often.
 However, handling time is the longest for larger mussels.